UModeler/UModeler.Sphinx.Doc/DrawingGroup/paralleltool.rst

 ################
 Parallel Tool
 ################
-The closest edge from the mouse gets copied and it will be moved parallel to the original edge following the mouse.
+The closest edge from the mouse cursor gets copied and it will be moved parallel to the original edge following the mouse cursor.

 Steps
 --------